-- Receiving accrued sick pay, - and during the first year (12 months) of an unpaid sick or injury-on-duty leave of absence you may keep the same benefits you had while actively working.
+- Receiving accrued sick pay, - And during the first year (12 months) of an unpaid sick or injury-on-duty leave of absence or while you are receiving paid sick time;

+you may keep the same benefits you elected for the current plan year.
+You cannot have more than 12 months of Company-subsidized health benefits while you are on an unpaid sick or injury-on-duty leave of absence.
 You are responsible for paying your share of the cost for coverage.
 When you begin a leave of absence (when your payroll transaction record is changed to reflect that you're on a leave of absence), HR Services sends you a letter acknowledging your leave and instructing you to access Jetnet to register your Leave of Absence Life Event and decide whether or not to continue your benefits while on your leave.
 When you register your Life Event and benefit elections on Jetnet, it will display a confirmation statement showing your choices, the monthly cost of benefits, etc. If you have not received the HR Services letter within 10 days of being placed on leave, contact HR Services immediately so you may continue your benefits while on leave (see "Contact Information" in the Reference Information section).
+Also, refer to the Policies and Procedures section on Jetnet for more information and/or contact your manager.